Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 ## Whom Do You Serve?

-Lean Six Sigma (LSS) is a project management methodology used to optimise the performance of business and engineering processes.
+Lean Six Sigma (LSS) is a project management methodology used to optimise the performance of business and engineering systems.
 It combines the heuristics for process optimisation from Toyota's Lean production with statistical process control from Motorola's Six Sigma.

 An LSS project is divided in to 5 phases:
 1. Define the problem,